Managing Anxiety: A Handout for Families of Children with Food Allergies

 What are the symptoms of hives?

 Hives appear on the skin as red, itchy, raised bumps.
 They can vary in size and may come and go.
 They can affect most of the body or just a small area.
+Each hive usually lasts less than 24 hours and then goes away without a trace.
+You can continue to develop new hives as old ones go away.

 How are hives diagnosed?